What we think

 The staff working in the NHS are its greatest asset and are key to delivering high-quality care.
 This has been exemplified more than ever throughout the Covid-19 pandemic with staff demonstrating remarkable resilience and commitment.
 However, a prolonged funding squeeze combined with years of poor workforce planning, weak policy and fragmented responsibilities have resulted in a workforce crisis.
 Despite this, there has been no national NHS workforce strategy since 2003.

 To create a sustainable workforce in the longer term, and to meet the government’s manifesto commitments to recruit more nurses, GPs and other health professionals, more staff need to be trained domestically.
 The government has re-introduced student bursaries to help with living costs and announced additional investment in training places.
 These measures should help but sustained long-term investment is needed, accompanied by efforts to reduce student attrition and match investment to areas and professions with the greatest needs.
+There are also encouraging signs that a desire to be part of the fightback against the pandemic may be leading to higher numbers of applications for training places.

 It is also important to improve the retention of staff already working in the service, especially with so many staff suffering from burnout and significant numbers, particularly nurses, intending to leave.
 To do this, the NHS must focus on becoming a better employer, for example by tackling bullying and discrimination, as well as providing an attractive employment offer, including more opportunities for flexible working, and embedding collective, compassionate and inclusive leadership across the NHS to create cultures in which staff want to work and build their careers.
+During the pandemic, many former staff heeded the call to return to work in the NHS in its time of need; these staff could present a great opportunity to accelerate progress on improving retention, if the NHS provides the right incentives and support to make them want to stay after the pandemic recedes.

 Any strategy for shoring up the NHS workforce cannot be viewed in isolation from the need to invest in and support the wider health and care workforce, including people working in social care and in voluntary and community sector organisations.
 Addressing shortages in the NHS must not come at the expense of other parts of the system.